ucdavisdatalab/workshop-projections/README.md

 # R-Projections-Workshop

+**This workshop is currently being revised to work with SF objects in R. The expected completion date is April 27, 2021.**

-A workshop on understanding and using projections for spatial data in R
+This is a workshop on understanding and using projections for spatial data in R.

 ## Expected Outcomes